 The examples from \prettyref{ex:subspace_cont_mixed} have another thing in common.
 They are Banach spaces $\F$ of scalar-valued functions on a non-empty set $\Omega$.
 For such Banach spaces we are interested in the question whether they have a (strongly) unique isometric Banach predual.
 A Banach space $X$ with an isometric Banach predual is said to have a \emph{strongly unique isometric Banach predual} if for all isometric Banach preduals $(Y,\varphi)$ and $(Z,\psi)$ of $X$ and all isometric isomorphisms $\alpha\colon Z^{\ast}\to Y^{\ast}$ there is an isometric isomorphism $\lambda\colon Y\to Z$ such that $\lambda^{t}=\alpha$.
 If this is fulfilled without the requirement that $\lambda^{t}=\alpha$, then $X$ is said to have a \emph{unique isometric Banach predual}, and it is an open problem whether both notions of uniqueness are equivalent, see \cite[Problem (2), p.~186]{godefroy1989}.
-The question whether a Banach space has a (strongly) unique isomtric Banach predual got a lot of attention.
+The question whether a Banach space has a (strongly) unique isometric Banach predual got a lot of attention.
 We refer the reader in the general setting of Banach spaces to the paper by Brown and Ito \cite{brown1980} and the nice detailed survey by Godefroy \cite{godefroy1989}.